 free online courses

-all their course offerings for free.
-Institutions such as Massachusetts Institute
+their course offerings for free.
+Institutions such as Massachusetts Institute of Technology

-of Technology (mit.edu) among others are offering a huge catalog of courses to the
+(mit.edu) among others are offering a huge catalog of courses to the world for free.

 Free MIT Courses Online

 If you are looking for a wide range of free courses offered online, MIT is your best option.
 More than 1,800 free courses are offered

 through the school's OpenCourseWare project.
 Courses are in text, audio and video